tvdboom/ATOM/docs_sources/user_guide/nlp.md

 In a large text corpus, some words will be very present (e.g. “the”, “a”, “is” in English), hence carrying very little meaningful information about the actual contents of the document.
-If we were to feed the direct count data directly to a classifier those very frequent terms would shadow the frequencies of rarer, yet more interesting, terms.
+If we were to feed the direct count data directly to a classifier, those very frequent terms would shadow the frequencies of rarer, yet more interesting, terms.
 Use the TF-IDF strategy to re-weight the count features into floating point values.
 The created columns are named with the words they are counting.
 Read more